 Upstairs, discover a collection of textiles spanning from ancient history to modern times, as well as numerous accessories.

 They recreated the Henri Bouchard atelier, don’t miss it!
 You’ll admire his sculptures.
 It really feels like you’re standing in his workplace and he can arrive anytime.
 Not far there are also works by Camille Claudel.
 In a room, you can touch the works of art, like a real sculptor would do it.

 In this museum, you’ll find paintings, sculptures, textile, furnishings, ceramics, drawings and a lot more, all related to the textile industry.
 There are works by Rodin, Picasso, François Pompon and Charles Eames among others.

 La piscine museum in Roubaix is really atypical, but visiting it gives you the opportunity to have a fascinating glimpse of northern France’s artistic and industrial heritage.
 No wonder it’s one of the most popular museums of France.
 Every year, it attracts about 250,000 visitors.
-If you go to Lille, don’t miss la piscine museum in Roubaix!
+If you go to Lille, one of the most beautiful cities in France, don’t miss la piscine museum in Roubaix!